Fundament-Software/scopes/doc/cpp_users.rst

             fn compare ()
                 value == x

-Partial template specialization allows the choice of different implementations depending on instantiation arguments.
-The same mechanism is also used to do type-based dispatch.
+Partial template specialization allows to choose different implementations depending on instantiation arguments.
+The same mechanism is also used to do type based dispatch.
 Here is an example:

 .. code-block:: c++